Hand using a moisture meter to check attic roof sheathing near faint leak stains, rusted nail tips, rafters, and dusty insulation.

 Water trails usually point toward the origin of the leak.
 These streaks form as water repeatedly flows along the same path, carrying dust and debris that stain the wood.

 If mold growth is visible, it may indicate long-term moisture exposure.
-Reviewing why roof leaks cause mold growth can help explain why hidden moisture creates long-term biological risks.
+Reviewing why roof leaks cause mold growth can help explain why damp roof materials should not be ignored.

 Inspect Nails and Fasteners for Moisture